tsufiev/sticky/README.md

+# Hamster patches

+Removed logic that set fixed height for container, now container is resizing according to it's contents.

 # Sticky

 Sticky is a jQuery plugin that gives you the ability to make any element on your page always stay visible.